rajesh-1918/chatbot/README.md

 Training phrases are example phrases for what end-users might type or say, referred to as end-user expressions.
 For each intent, you create many training phrases.
 When an end-user expression resembles one of these phrases, Dialogflow matches the intent.

+Step 6: Actions and parameters
+Dialogflow sends an API interaction response for each step of slot filling.
+For each of these slot filling responses, the intent and action will be the same, and the parameters collected so far will be provided.
+When building an agent, we provide prompts that the agent will use to get parameter data from the end-user.

+Step 7: Responses
+The responses available are Text, Option, Pause and Image.
+I used only the text response type which is used for ordinary text responses.

 ##                                  The End